MudroadWhite/pm-neo4j-helper/README.md

 - Allows you separate your queries into several files and still generate robust relation graph.
 - Already existed nodes and relations can be checked for uniqueness.
+- Makes you type super fast comparing to using no tools at all.

 ## Restrictions